-We have regulated short selling and certain aspects of credit default swaps (CDS) in the UK since 1 November 2012, under the Short Selling Regulation (SSR).
+We have regulated short selling and certain aspects of credit default swaps (CDS) in the UK since 1 November 2012.
+Learn more about what this means for you.

-It requires holders of net short positions in shares or sovereign debt to make notifications once certain thresholds have been breached.
+It requires holders of net short positions in shares admitted to trading on a trading venue in the UK (unless they are exempt) or UK sovereign debt to make notifications to us once certain thresholds have been breached.
 See more on notification and disclosure of net short positions.

-The SSR also outlines further restrictions on investors entering into uncovered short positions in shares or sovereign debt.
+The UK SSR also outlines more restrictions on investors entering into uncovered short positions in shares or UK sovereign debt.

 Our intervention powers